-In other words, the operating companies have a number of options to prevent you from taking a bicycle on a train.
+In other words, the operating companies have a number of options to prevent you from taking a bicycle.
 Rail-replacement buses can cause extra problems.
-Even if the train company actively welcomes bikes, and you have pre-booked a space on the train, the bus driver is not obliged to carry it, so in these circumstances it’s essential to be as conciliatory as you can.
+Even if the train company actively welcomes bikes, and you have pre-booked a space on the train, the bus driver is not obliged to carry it.
+In these circumstances it’s essential to be as conciliatory as you can.
 In practise, most drivers will help you to stow the bike in the luggage hold if there’s space, but you may need to remove various bits and pieces, and possibly cover the chain.
 If the bike is refused and it’s too far to cycle, you will be entitled to a ticket refund if the ticket agent had not specifically warned you that a rail-replacement bus would be involved on your journey.

 Folding bike rules obviously vary a great deal elsewhere in the world.
-From the feedback we receive at A to B Magazine, it seems you can safely transport a folding bike just about anywhere by train, but if conventional bikes are banned locally it’s best to be cautious.
-Once a railway official has made a decision not to allow you aboard, it’s usually an irreversible decision, so if in doubt, always fold and cover the bike before entering the station.
+From the feedback we receive, it seems you can safely transport a folding bike just about anywhere by train.
+But if conventional bikes are banned locally it’s best to be cautious.
+Once a railway official has made a decision not to allow you aboard, it’s usually an irreversible decision.
+If in doubt, always fold and cover the bike before entering the station.

 Not quite so easy.
-For a brief period in the 1980s, bicycles were welcomed free of charge on most train services, but in the lead-up to rail privatisation, bikes were virtually banned.
+For a brief period in the 1980s, bicycles were welcomed free of charge on most train services.
+But in the lead-up to rail privatisation, bikes were virtually banned.
 Fortunately, most of the privatised train companies have shown a more enlightened attitude.
-All operators are bound by the UK Conditions of Carriage, but cycle policy is left to the individual company, so with more than 20 different companies, there are now more than 20 separate rule books covering different parts of the country and – in many cases – similar trains leaving from the same platform.
+All operators are bound by the UK Conditions of Carriage, but cycle policy is left to the individual company.
+With more than 20 different companies, there are now more than 20 separate rule books covering different parts of the country.
 Generally, the situation is improving, as the train companies try to attract new business, but the latest generation of trains offer very little space for bikes and as older vehicles are withdrawn, there will be increased pressure on bike spaces.

 Some companies require a compulsory bicycle reservation.
-This is usually free, but if you intend to buy your tickets in advance on the internet, use the East Coast site at www.eastcoast.co.uk as this is the only place where you can book a bicycle yourself.
+This is usually free.
+But if you intend to buy your tickets on the internet, book with one of the (currently five) operators that takes online bicycle bookings: C2c, Hull Trains, Great Western, South Western Railway and Trans-Pennine Express.
 If you book elsewhere, it may be difficult to match a cycle reservation with a seat reservation at a later date.
-Worse still, after many ‘teething problems’, the computerised railway booking system can still be unreliable, and in any event, a booking and bike ticket do not guarantee you a space on a given train.
+After many ‘teething problems’, the computerised railway booking system can still be unreliable.
+In any event, a booking and bike ticket do not guarantee you a space on a given train.

 A Code of Practice

-Cycle path construction charity Sustrans, the Cyclist’s Public Affairs Group and the Cyclists Touring Club have introduced a code of practice for UK rail operators.
+Cycle groups have introduced a code of practice for UK rail operators.
 In brief, the code suggests that Train Operating Companies: